a-ast/symfony-trends/README.md

 Symfony Trends
 ==============

-Charts and diagrams about symfony contributors and contributions.
+Charts and diagram generator about Symfony contributors and contributions.

+You can see results here: https://a-ast.github.io/trends